Maintaining the Protocols & Traditions of UBC

 For the Rules for Flying the Canadian Flag, visit the Canadian Heritage site.

 The rules for flying other flags are based on the Rules for Flying the Canadian Flag.
 Please contact Ceremonies and Events if you have questions regarding flag protocol or if you wish to borrow flags for your campus event.
 See the Event Resources page for more details.

-Guidelines are being developed to provide instruction for campus units on when and how to engage the Musqueam representatives in events and ceremonies on campus.
-For more information, contact Ceremonies and Events.
+Guidelines have been developed to provide instruction for campus units on when and how to engage the Musqueam representatives at in person events and ceremonies on campus:

 In consultation with colleagues at Musqueam and the Syilx Okanagan Nation, and at UBC Vancouver and UBC Okanagan, UBC Ceremonies & Events has developed the following land acknowledgements to be used during the COVID-19 period for virtual events.
 Please include these acknowledgements in your virtual events where you would have otherwise included a land acknowledgement during an in-person event or gathering:

 For more information about these protocols and the language used:

 To learn more about why we acknowledge the Musqueam Territory, please follow this link to short videos: http://aboriginal.ubc.ca/community-youth/musqueam-and-ubc/

 Each year, UBC awards honorary degrees to individuals who reflect the university’s vision to inspire people, ideas and actions for a better world and who have made substantial contributions to society.
 Guidelines have been developed to provide information to the UBC community and honorary degree holders on how and when to refer to the honour in title and style of address.